sangria-graphql/sangria-graphql.github.io/learn.md

   fetch = (ctx, ids) ⇒ ctx.loadCategoriesById(ids))
 ```

-The `FetcherCache` will cache not only the entities themselves, but also a relation information between entities.
+The `FetcherCache` will cache not only the entities themselves, but also relation information between entities.

 #### Limiting Batch Size

-In some cases you may want to split bigger batches in a set of batches of particular size.
-You can do it by providing corresponding `FetcherConfig`:
+In some cases you may want to split bigger batches into a set of batches of particular size.
+You can do this by providing an appropriate `FetcherConfig`:

 ```scala
 val cache = FetcherCache.simple